rackerlabs/support-how-to/content/rackspace-email/export-or-import-a-set-of-rules-from-outlook.md

 ### Import a set of mailbox rules

-Export a set of mailbox rules by using the following steps:
+Import a set of mailbox rules by using the following steps:

 1. Open Outlook.
 2. Click the **File** tab.